XiangXu/ywjxx/_posts/2020-09-18-Java-2-Final-Finally-Finalize.markdown

 ## finally

 The finally keyword is used in association with try/catch block and guarantees that a section of code will be executed, even if an exception is thrown.
-The finally block will be executed after the try and catch blocks. **The only exception is aemon threads will terminates their run() methods without executing finally caluses**.
+The finally block will be executed after the try and catch blocks. **The only exception is Daemon threads will terminates their run() methods without executing finally caluses**.

 ## finalize